James J. Slade Scholar program

 Detailed curriculum requirements can be found in the handbook.

-• Can academic credits be earned for summer internship or job?
+• Can academic credits be earned for a summer internship or job?

-No academic credits are given just for summer internship or job.
+No academic credits are given just for summer internships or jobs.
 One must do co-op/internship at least for six months full time, and must work on a specified technical project and not just routine maintenance.

 • How can one obtain a co-op/internship position?